 Why CREA Mont-Blanc?

-Having just celebrated its 20th anniversary, the Research Center for Alpine Ecosystems (CREA) Mont-Blanc is one of the world’s preeminent non-governmental organizations dedicated to the study of the impact of climate change on alpine environments.
+Founded in 1996, the Research Center for Alpine Ecosystems (CREA) Mont-Blanc is one of the world’s preeminent non-governmental organizations dedicated to the study of the impact of climate change on alpine environments.

 Anne Delestrade, PhD in Ecology